Pedro-Pessoa/Pedro-Pessoa/README.md

 - 🔭 I’m currently working on [my own discord bot](https://github.com/Pedro-Pessoa/yagpdb) which was originally forked from [yagpdb](https://github.com/jonas747/yagpdb)
 - 🌱 I’m currently learning [go](https://github.com/golang/go)
 - 📫 How to reach me: you can find me on [discord](https://www.discord.com) `@Pedro Pessoa#8177`
 - ⚡ Fun fact: I have no coding background and I don't aim to work with programming/coding.
-It is just a hobby :)
+It is just a hobby 😊
+- 🤪 I started liking coding more and more, though.
+So, eventually, I will, most likely, learn other languages beside go.

 ---